pgdurand/BeeDeeM/README.md

 ### Use BeeDeeM UI

-Here is a screenshot of BeeDeeM user friendly interface:
+In addition to use BeeDeeM from the command-line, the software also comes with a friendly interface:

 ![UiManager](doc/dbms_ui.png)